Skip to main content

 Add print statements when profiling isn't an option

 Sometimes it's difficult to profile your code, for example when you're running production code in a Platform as a Service (PaaS) environment.
-You can try just printing how much time was spent to narrow down what's causing a performance issue.
+You can try just logging how much time was spent to narrow down what's causing a performance issue.

 console.time("Request");